 - 1. Volleyball Canada: During the toss, the first referee should ask the captains if they are the Libero players for the first set.
 If one answers "yes", then the team captain must be replaced before the toss and the re-designated captain will sign the score sheet. - 2.
 The line-up sheet must be checked by the second referee and scorer before the scorer writes the line-up data on the score sheet.
 He/she must check if the players' numbers listed on the line-up sheet correspond to the players' numbers listed on the score sheet.
 If not, the line-up sheet must be corrected and another one requested by the second referee.

-3. At the end of each set, the second referee immediately asks the coaches for the line-up sheet for the next set, to avoid prolonging the three-minute interval between sets.
+The line-up sheet must be kept at the second referee in his/her pocket in order to be able to verify the actual line-up of teams if it is necessary or required, unless the e-score sheet and second referee pole tablet is in use. - 3.
+At the end of each set, the second referee immediately asks the coaches for the line-up sheet for the next set, to avoid prolonging the three-minute interval between sets.